jschmidt92/ArmaDragonflyClient/docs/lists/listLoad.md

 ## Description

-Get all elements of list stored at key from DB.
+Get all elements of list stored at `key` from DragonflyDB.

 ## Usage